 Between 1950 and 1974 state housing developments proceeded at some pace on the Cape Flats.
-These segregated housing projects were meant to cater for not only the normal needs of the city population but to a large extent provided for the resettlement of Coloureds, Indians and Africans who would be forcibly removed from the racially integrated space of the city.
+These segregated housing projects were meant to cater for not only the normal needs of Cape Town's population, but to a large extent provided for the resettlement of Coloureds, Indians and Africans who would be forcibly removed, from the racially integrated space of the City.

 Housing schemes continued to be built in places like Bridgetown, Retreat, and Nyanga West (Gugulethu) in 1955 and 1957.
 During 1961 and 1962 respectively, work continued at Retreat and Bonteheuwel, where 1863 dwellings were completed in 1961 and a further 1427 dwellings in 1962.
 Houses were subsequently built in Gugulethu, Heideveld (next to Manenberg), Kalksteensfontein, and Belthorn.
 In 1966, the first three storey flats (Courts) were built in Heideveld, Manenberg, Hanover Park, Lavender Hill and Parkwood.